tommy-vercettii/react-bits/README.md

 React Bits is a library of animated and interactive React components designed to make your UI development faster and more engaging.
 From text animations to responsive layouts, React Bits has got you covered.

+The main idea behind this project is to keep dependencies to a minimum and just offer code that you can plug into your projects without much hassle - this is why most components you will find here only use an animation library for smoother animations and shorter code and nothing else - the rest is up to you to customize according to your own needs.

 ## Key Features
 - A variety of animated text and UI components
 - Customizable and lightweight with minimal dependencies